-A path to a temporary file which contains all the paths which were somehow touched by the operation.
+A path to a temporary file which contains all the paths in UTF-8 encoding which were somehow touched by the operation.
 Each path is on a separate line in the temp file.

 Note that although we have given these parameters names for convenience, you do not have to refer to those names in the hook settings.
 All parameters listed for a particular hook are always passed, whether you want them or not;-)